 - Maintain a time journal: Keep a journal that tracks time spent on a given task to build self-awareness around your hyperfocus tendencies.

-- Pursue other activities: Find different activities and tasks that are intrinsically rewarding or healthy to offset time spent on one task or activity.
+- Pursue other activities: Find alternative intrinsically rewarding or healthy activities and tasks to offset time spent on your hyperfocus.

 - Practice stress management: Is stress causing you to seek escape through hyperfocus?
 Consider learning new ways to manage stress, either on your own or with a therapist’s help.

-Concerned parents can help their children navigate and manage hyperfocus by starting a conversation about the activities their children hyperfocus on.
-Doing so can offer understanding and insight into why a child enjoys this particular activity and what they gain from it.
+Concerned parents can help children navigate and manage hyperfocus by starting a conversation about their hyperfocus.
+Doing so can offer insight into why a child enjoys this particular activity and what they gain from engagement.
 Working to understand this behavior rather than fight against it generally results in better outcomes.

 Below are tips for helping your children manage ADHD hyperfocus:

-- Keep tabs on time spent: Give them repeated verbal reminders about how much time they have before switching to another activity. ,
+- Keep tabs on time spent: Give them repeated verbal reminders about how much time they have before switching to another activity.
+Doing so can help snap them out of hyperfocus and learn to transition.

 - Create a schedule: Provide consistency and structure in their daily routine.
 This way, they become used to time limitations and boundaries.